 Training matters.
 Experience matters.
 Technical skill matters.
 Caring matters.
 Listening skills matter.
 Your doctor should combine elite-level technical ability with a keen eye for human aesthetics and a commitment to your health and well-being.
-That’s how we “operate” at The Michael Horn Center for Cosmetic Surgery in Boca Raton, FL.
+That’s how we “operate” at Michael Horn Plastic Surgery & Med Spa in Boca Raton, FL.

 Preparing for your liposuction

 If you smoke, you’ll need to stop for a period before and after your procedure, as determined by your doctor.
 You may be directed to suspend the use of some supplements and medications (such as aspirin) that may promote bleeding.
 Your doctor may also want to perform some basic lab tests prior to your liposuction.

 Make sure you arrange for someone to drive you home and to stay with you for at least the first night following your procedure.

 All surgeries come with risks such as infection, bleeding, poor wound healing, complications from anesthesia, and allergic reactions to medications or materials.
 You will have some bruising following your procedure and may have some post-operative numbness that subsides over time.

 Costs will vary according to the scope of your treatment.
 Since liposuction is a cosmetic procedure, your insurance will not pay for it.
 Have a thorough conversation with your surgeon prior to your liposuction.

 The procedure takes about an hour for each area treated.
 Depending on the amount of fat to be removed, your liposuction may be an outpatient procedure or require an overnight stay in the hospital.